Updated 23 February, 2021 – Winter is here but very few races are!

 - Boston Marathon Qualifier – 6 Hour Course Time Limit

-Snow shoes are required and this is another race not for the faint of heart.
+Snow shoes are required and this race is not for the faint of heart.
 The course is a 6.5 mile loop with 1200 feet vertical.
 Only 13 runners finished the marathon in 2018!

 Misquamicut State Beach, Westerly, RI